Jeremy Fish, MD

 Core Faculty, Behavioral Health Program Manager

 Dr. Cameron Kiely Froude joined the residency in 2016 after completing a post-doctoral fellowship in medical family therapy from the University of Colorado, St. Mary’s Family Medicine Residency.
 Cameron has used her years of behavioral health experience to serve marginalized patients and their families and train family medicine residents in integrated behavioral care.
 When she’s not meeting with patients or working with residents, Cameron is writing about psychosocial issues in healthcare and has served as a guest editor for a year-long narrative series in the journal Families, Systems, and Health.
-Currently, Cameron is completing the San Francisco Faculty Development Fellowship at the University of California.
+Cameron is a recent graduate of the Faculty Development Fellowship at the University of California, San Francisco.

 “I will support the integration of behavioral health in family medicine residency training and patient care.”